incountry/sdk-python/README.md

 This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.
 SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.
 SDK also provides a method for data migration which allows to re-encrypt data with the newest key/secret.
 For details please see `migrate` method.

-SDK allows you to use custom encryption keys, instead of secrets.
-Please note that user-defined encryption key should be a 32-characters 'utf8' encoded string as required by AES-256 cryptographic algorithm.
+The SDK allows you to use custom encryption keys, instead of secrets.
+Please note that a user-defined encryption key should be a base64-encoded 32-bytes-long key as required by AES-256 cryptographic algorithm.

 Here are some examples how you can use `SecretKeyAccessor`.